-By encouraging a student to 'listen and speak' as they watch their reflection on a screen, they are more likely to retain and remember information.
+By encouraging a student to watch their reflection while they are reading out the subtitles, they are more likely to retain and remember information.

 Mirror neurons are automatically activated in the brain.